-The Pennsville Police Department is currently not hiring.
+The Pennsville Police Department is currently accepting applications through November 15, 2020 .
 Potential applicants are welcome to place an application/resume on file with the Police Department for any future openings.

 T.O.
 13A.
 1-9 Qualification for Appointment

 Applicants shall have an Associate’s Degree in law enforcement or a related area of study from an accredited college or university, or 65 credit hours toward such a degree; and applicant must otherwise be qualified as provided for by New Jersey law.
 The Township Committee may require that applicants successfully complete a physical and psychological examination; and, in addition, they may establish, by resolution, hiring procedures as they shall, from time to time, deem necessary and appropriate.